Are Over-The-Counter Medications Safe For My Dog?

 Can You Give a Dog Human Arthritis Medicine?

-Glucosamine is used long term to treat joint pain associated with arthritis in humans and is considered safe for use in most dogs.
+Glucosamine is used long term to treat joint pain associated with arthritis in humans and is considered safe for most dogs.

-If you decide to administer Glucosamine to your dog it is important to follow the dosage recommendations.
+If you decide to administer Glucosamine to your dog, it is essential to follow the dosage recommendations.
 The American Society for the Prevention of Cruelty to Animals reports that Glucosamine use for up to 12 months is relatively safe for your dog.

 What is a Natural Anti Inflammatory for Dogs?